Associate Professor of the Practice of Computation Journalism

 Visiting Associate Professor of the Practice of Journalism

 Teaching data journalism, beat reporting, journalism research and fundamentals.

 Associate Director, Data+Narrative: Storytelling Workshops at Boston University

 Co-developed a new curriculum for the annual Storytelling with Data Workshops.
-Helping to launch a program that expands on the summer program to bring similar training off-campus.
+Helped to launch a program to bring similar training off-campus.

 Clinical Professor of Computational Journalism